Alex is a School of Visual Arts graduate with a passion for media, writing and animation. He writes reviews for film, television, and games.

 The show is about the misadventures of two unnamed stray dogs that aren't very bright.
 Animator and creator Donovan Cook, fresh off working at Disney, pitched the show after getting inspired by two stray dogs roaming in his apartment.

 The biggest difference that 2 Stupid Dogs has over Ren & Stimpy is the format.
 Each episode is structured with three segments: the titular main characters are the first and third segments while the backup segment is Super Secret Secret Squirrel, a re-imagining of the classic Hanna-Barbera character.
-The way how each episode is set-up is a love-letter and nostalgic callback to how Hanna-Barbera cartoons were presented during the golden television age.
+The way that each episode is set up is a love letter and nostalgic callback to how Hanna-Barbera cartoons were presented during the golden television age.

 When comparing the segments, 2 Stupid Dogs had a surreal and comedic feel while Super Secret Secret Squirrel had an action-adventurous feel with a sprinkle of humor thrown in.
 The dogs would go on random adventures whether they search for Little Dog's bone, even though the bone is on his head the entire time, or arguing and fighting over a broken toilet seat during trash day.
 There are also episodes where the dogs would encounter recurring characters whether the setting be consistent or not.
 The most known example is the trilogy of episodes where they meet Little Red Riding Hood but often get wound up in different fairy tales with dark results.